the-grid/Flowerflip/README.md

 Once an item is eaten, it is no longer available for the current choice and its child choices.
 Items are immutable, meaning they will always remain in the `Choice.attributes.items` object but will be filtered from the `Choice.attributes.itemsEaten` object.

-No eating of items should be done in  `.all()` promise method since they all run in parallel we could easily get in the situation where we eat the same item twice.

 #### getItem
 The `getItem` function can be passed a callback function.
 If no callback is received, the first item in the `availableItems` collection will be returned.
 Otherwise, the callback function will be called for each available items.
 If the callback function returns a `truthy` value for a given item, that item will then be returned from the `getItem` function otherwise the loop will continue until there's no more available items.

 #### Blocks
 Items can have blocks, which is the item content.
 For example, an HTML item would be composed of blocks representing the innerHTML of the item tag.